Learning to Dial-a-Ride: A Deep Graph Reinforcement Learning Approach to the Electric Dial-a-Ride Problem

 This work applies the GREAT (Graph Edge Attention Network) encoder architecture \citep{lischka2025greatarchitectureedgebasedgraph} to the E-DARP within an unsupervised deep reinforcement learning framework.
-Unlike supervised approaches that require optimal or near-optimal solutions for training, our method learns routing policies entirely through reward-driven exploration, eliminating dependence on existing solvers and enabling application to problem scales and variants where generating training labels would be computationally prohibitive.
-GREAT is specifically designed to address the non-Euclidean nature of real-world routing problems.
-Whereas conventional node-based architectures derive edge information from node coordinates, GREAT operates directly on edges: information is compared between and passed along edges sharing endpoints, with edge features serving as the primary inputs to the attention mechanism.
-This edge-centric design is critical for energy-dependent routing, where edge features such as travel times and energy consumption are given directly from road network data rather than being computed from Euclidean coordinates.
-The architecture can naturally represent asymmetric costs (different energy consumption in each direction), and asymmetric graph structures.
-For the E-DARP, routing decisions correspond to selecting edges (transitions between pickup locations, delivery locations, and charging stations), making GREAT's edge-based formulation a natural fit.
-The representation captures the problem's intrinsic structure, encoding battery constraints through energy-consumption edge features, time windows through temporal feasibility features, and ride-time restrictions through service-time attributes, without requiring auxiliary constraint-encoding mechanisms or coordinate-based approximations.
+Unlike supervised approaches that require optimal or near-optimal solutions for training, our method learns routing policies entirely through reward-driven exploration, eliminating dependence on existing solvers.
+GREAT is specifically designed for non-Euclidean routing problems.
+Conventional node-based architectures derive edge information from node coordinates, but GREAT operates directly on edges: edge features serve as the primary inputs to the attention mechanism, and information propagates between edges that share endpoints.
+This design naturally represents asymmetric costs and direction-dependent energy consumption.
+For E-DARP, routing decisions correspond to selecting edges between pickup locations, delivery locations, and charging stations, making the edge-based formulation a natural fit.